 Dr. W. Franklin Evans, Ph.D.

-Dr. W. Franklin Evans was named acting president of SC State University by the Board of Trustees on February 23, 2015.
+Dr. W. Franklin Evans was named interim president of SC State University by the Board of Trustees on July 16, 2015.
 Before assuming leadership of the university, Evans served as interim provost and previously as vice president for Academic Affairs.

 Evans, who was born in Augusta, Georgia, attended public school in the Jefferson County School System.
 He matriculated at the University of Georgia and Georgia State University earning six degrees in areas ranging from entomology to journalism, middle childhood science to curriculum and instruction, and administration and supervision to higher education administration.